DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-03-14-changing-locations-to-schools-in-the-school-placements-section.md

 We recently updated Publish teacher training courses (Publish), changing ‘locations’ to ‘schools’.
 We wanted to reflect this change in Find postgraduate teacher training (Find).

-In the ‘School placements’ section, we have replaced ‘locations’ with ‘schools’.
+In a course’s ‘School placements’ section, we have replaced ‘locations’ with ‘schools’.

 ![List of schools on a course](schools.png "List of schools on a course")